 While no one wants to get “friend-zoned” by someone they’re romantically interested in, genuinely liking one’s significant other enough to have a strong friendship just makes sense.
 Lust can only last for so long.

-In fact, in a Science Daily report, co-authors Geoffrey Greif, DSW, MSW (professor at the University of Maryland School of Social Work) and Kathleen Holtz Deal, PhD, MSW (associate professor at the School) confirmed that when couples agree on how they spend their time alone and with others, they are more likely to have a happy marriage or relationship.
+In fact, in a Science Daily report, co-authors Geoffrey Greif, DSW, MSW (professor at the University of Maryland School of Social Work) and Kathleen Holtz Deal, PhD, MSW (associate professor at the School) confirmed that when couples agree on how they spend their time alone and with others, they are more likely to have a happy marriage or relationship, dating and friendship.

 Out of the 123 couples who were interviewed together and 122 who were alone when questioned (and 58 divorcees), sex and money were still taboo topics to talk about—even among friends.
 While there will always be controversial topics among online daters and friends, is “looking for a relationship” the new controversy?
 I wouldn’t necessarily say so.